I believe a successful arts experience accomplishes three things:

-1. It connects the participant and the space.
+- It forges a connection between the participant and the space.

-2. It connects the participant and the art form.
+- It facilitates a positive dialogue between the participant and the art form.

 - It creates a safe space for deep personal connections — within and with others — to be made.